Blog

 The following indicators represent behaviors that security teams routinely encounter but may not fully contextualize without integrated intelligence that helps determine which early signals require deeper investigation.

-Authentication anomalies often provide the earliest, most consistent insight into insider risk.
+Unusual authentication behavior is one of the most common insider threat indicators and often an early signal of risk.
 Although a single occurrence may reflect normal business patterns, repeated deviations signal a potential need for further review.

 Common irregularities include access from atypical locations, rapid logins across multiple systems, or shifts in the timing of user activity.
 These patterns may emerge when insiders attempt to collect data quietly or test boundaries ahead of a larger action.
 In some assessments, legitimate business travel or changing work schedules explain activity spikes, although this is not always consistent.
 Context matters.
 Accurate analysis helps determine whether these actions reflect operational needs or insider threat behavior patterns that require escalation.